 Students can now access e-books and audiobooks, find out more here.

-Students are now able to reserve library books online via the new portal on RM Unify.
+Students will need to reserve library books online via the portal on RM Unify.
 Below, you will find a short film by Mrs Fenton on how the system works.

 Cheney library plays a central role in the life of the school and is a vibrant, friendly facility that enhances and supports learning across the curriculum.
 It also offers a welcoming environment for students who are looking for a place to read, or work quietly or to retreat momentarily from the rigours of the school day.

 The library remains open beyond the end of the school day to support students with revision and homework.

 During lessons, the library is used for reading lessons and for sixth form study.

 Mrs Fenton, Librarian

 What you will find in the library

 We currently have approximately 9500 fiction books, catering for a wide range of reading abilities.
 The selection includes the latest teen fiction, quick reads, Manga/graphic novels, classics, a selection of older fiction books and all set texts.
 Mrs Fenton has an extensive knowledge of teen fiction and is on hand to help students with their book choice.

 There is a wide selection of non-fiction titles, which support every subject on the school curriculum, with a particular emphasis on extended study projects.
 For Sixth Form students, there is a complete selection of A’ Level and BTEC textbooks and the librarian can enable access to the library at Brookes University.
 There is also an extensive selection of revision guides available for use in the library.